yegor256/blog/_drafts/di.md

 In other words, we're "injecting" a dependency into a new object `budget`.

-An alternative to this "dependency injection" approach would be to let `Budget` to decide what database he wants to work with:
+An alternative to this "dependency injection" approach would be to let `Budget` decide what database it wants to work with:

 {% highlight java %}
 public class Budget {